This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 Bonus points for using CEHRT.
 You can earn 1 bonus point for each measure that you report electronically, even if you don’t meet the data submission thresholds.
 This can include measures reported via IRIS Registry–EHR integration or your EHR vendor.
-However, your data submission must be done using a 2015-edition CEHRT, and you must meet CMS’ criteria for “end-to-end electronic reporting.”
+However, you must use either a 2015-edition CEHRT or a 2015-edition Cures Update CEHRT to collect your measure data, and you must meet CMS’ criteria for “end-to-end electronic reporting.”

-You can score up to 12 (or 14) bonus points.
-Your high-priority bonus is each typically capped at 6 points or—in the unlikely event that you are scored on the ACR measure—7 points.
-Your CEHRT bonus is capped in the same way—at 6 (or 7) points.
+Up to 12 (or 14) bonus points.
+Your high-priority bonus is typically capped at 6 points or—in the unlikely event that you are scored on the HWR measure—7 points.
+The CEHRT bonus is capped in the same way.